Jana Pareigis: Life and career

-Pareigis wrote a foreword in 2019 for the new German translation of James Baldwin's volume of essays Nach der Flut das Feuer (The Fire Next Time).
-In it she emphasizes Baldwin's importance for understanding the present and reports on her own experiences with racism.
+Pareigis wrote a foreword in 2019 for the new German translation of James Baldwin's volume of essays The Fire Next Time entitled Nach der Flut das Feuer.
+In it, she emphasizes Baldwin's importance for understanding the present and reports on her own experiences with racism.

+Personal life

+Jana Pareigis is the mother of a son and lives in Berlin and Mainz.